 5. The ANF shall authenticate the UE.
 This can be done in the usual way the home network authenticates the user, which may be GBA, AKMA, or using a proprietary method such as username/password.

 6. The ANF should request authorization to release the required personal information to the AZF from the user.
-In this setp, the ANF presents to the user the information that was made available to the ANF about the AZF in the enrollment.
+In this setup, the ANF presents to the user the information that was made available to the ANF about the AZF in the enrolment.

 7. The ANF shall redirect the UE back to the AZF at the AZF_URI, including as code a single use token, which shall be specific to the AF, and as state the state that was set in step 3.